 Savings per MWh is calculated as the positive difference between (a) the MDEA Target Production Cost for units that would have run if market power were not purchased to serve system load, and (b) the delivered cost of market power purchased to serve system load.

-Total Daily Savings is the product of (a) the Savings per MWh calculated for the day, times (b) the total MWh for the same day of market power purchased to serve system load.

-EPMI shall be paid $1/MWhr above the delivered price for purchases of Off-Peak Power.
+EPMI shall be paid $1/MWhr above the delivered price of purchases of Off-Peak Power.
 These amounts shall not be included in the calculation of Profit and Savings.

 During the Term of this Agreement, EPMI shall be paid for gas supply sold to Clarksdale and Yazoo City individually, under the terms of the MGSSA, unless such gas supply purchase has been arranged by EPMI for purchase from a third party for sale to MDEA, in which case, MDEA shall pay such third party supplier directly based on invoices provided by the third party supplier.